Last Updated on 1.2.24 by Martin Hoare

-Large Percentage of Entrepreneurs – Manchester is without doubt one of the most entrepreneurial cities in the UK and it has the figures to back this up.
+Manchester is without doubt one of the most entrepreneurial cities in the UK and it has the figures to back this up.
 According to research by Instant Offices, Manchester has an entrepreneurial population of 14%.
 This equates to 115,932 new companies being formed in the region in the last two years; amongst these are many vibrant ventures such as Floral Image Manchester, Inspired Goodbyes, Salut Wines and HROnline; adding a bit of colour, creativity, style and substance to the city.
-More companies in the region has a knock on effect for other business who provide services and products the other may need.
+More companies in the region have a knock-on effect on other businesses that provide services and products that others may need.

 A large number of students, combined with many young professionals, means the creation of a strong rental market with people of a younger age preferring to rent rather than buy.
 There are already a number of residential property construction projects in the city and surrounding areas but there is an undersupply, which means residential lettings may be a wise move for property investors in Manchester.

-Facts & Figures – if the reasons above weren’t enough then the city has the facts and figures to back it up making Manchester such a desirable area.
+If the reasons above weren’t enough then the city has the facts and figures to back it up making Manchester such a desirable area.
 Manchester currently has a rental yield of 7.98% which is currently higher than any other UK city.
-Over the last five years the average growth yield of the city is 6.02% which is much higher than the national average of the same time; 4.1%.
+Over the last five years, the average growth yield of the city is 6.02% which is much higher than the national average of the same time; 4.1%.

-With a huge variety in new start-ups, a growing population and the right demographics, property investors have a whole host of options of where they can enter the market to capitalise on such good conditions and the needs of the city.
+With a huge variety of new start-ups, a growing population and the right demographics, property investors have a whole host of options for where they can enter the market to capitalise on such good conditions and the needs of the city.